Rules: automate categorization, tagging, and annotations

 Breadbox’s rules engine lets you define conditions that run automatically whenever transactions are synced.
 When a transaction matches a rule’s conditions, the rule assigns a category, adds tags, or leaves a comment — without any manual intervention.
-This is one of Breadbox’s most powerful features for keeping your transaction history organized.

 A rule is a JSON document that pairs a condition (which transactions to match) with one or more actions (what to do with them).
 Rules run at sync time in a defined pipeline order.
 You can also apply rules retroactively to your full transaction history at any time.A single rule can: